Physical activity is essential to maintaining health. This much you know.

 Thus, vigorous-intensity physical activity for a 35-year-old person will require that the heart rate remains between 130 and 157 bpm during physical activity.

 How much exercise is too much?

-For the general public, if the recovery time from a workout is greater than three hours, the intensity needs to be decreased.
-Additionally, there should be no decrease in overall energy levels following the workout.
-If symptoms of fatigue, frequent colds, and consistently feeling rundown occur, the intensity and frequency of the workouts need to be altered.
+For those of you dealing with adrenal fatigue, if your recovery time from a workout is greater than three hours, the intensity needs to be decreased.
+Additionally, there should be no decrease in your overall energy levels following the workout.
+If symptoms of fatigue, frequent colds, and consistently feeling rundown occur, the intensity and frequency of your workouts need to be altered.

 For highly trained athletes looking to keep their HPA axis balanced, using immune-supporting nutrients is recommended.
 This will prevent a drop in immune system functioning.
 For more detail on the best supplements for adrenal fatigue, please see this post.

 Is your exercise regime worsening your adrenal fatigue?

 - Increase in a number of colds/flu you catch

 - Increase in the number of training injuries

 - Decreased performance